 Cat Hefley grew up all over the East Coast, spending most of her time in North Carolina.
 After graduating from North Carolina State College of Veterinary Medicine she successfully completed an Internship in Emergency Medicine and Surgery.
 Following years of practicing emergency medicine on every animal she was presented with from pot bellied pigs and goats to tigers, binturongs and kinkajous, she settled into dog and cat practice in Wasilla.
 An avid continuing education fan she has studied infectious disease in the American southeast and acupuncture in China.
 Most recently she left Alaska to complete a one year Internship in Surgery and gained certification as a Canine Rehabilitation Therapist.
 She brings to our team her passion for top notch medicine, advanced surgical procedures, and emergency care.

 EMILY MEHLMAN, DVM

 Dr. Mehlman grew up in Durango, Colorado and attended veterinary school at Colorado State University.
 She visited Anchorage on an externship as a veterinary student and instantly fell in love with the area and all the outdoor recreational activities it had to offer.
 After honing her veterinary skills at a rotating internship in Saskatoon, Canada, she was anxious to get back to the mountains and moved to Alaska almost immediately.
-Dr. Mehlman has a particular interest in opthalmology, surgery, wound management, and emergency medicine.
+Dr. Mehlman has a particular interest in ophthalmology, surgery, wound management and emergency medicine.

 AMANDA TAYLOR, DVM